DFE-Digital/dfe-job-descriptions/ServiceDesigners/LeadServiceDesigner.md

 You will be joining a friendly, motivated and multidisciplinary team with an outward outlook and strong commitment to supporting [users ie children and families.]
 You’ll be working with people who value user research and design and you’ll be creating work you’ll feel proud of.

 # Job description

+As a Lead Service Designer, you will be leading a portfolio of services and products within a particualr area of the education system.
+You will lead the service design strategy to make sure the end-to-end jounrey of a service works.
+You will collaborate with and influence policy, ecosystem mapping and ensuring consideration of '[full stack]' https://medium.com/full-stack-service-design/full-stack-service-design-3ca683302240 service design.

+We want your design thinking to help us with our mission to build user-centred services, accessible for everyone.
+You will work in multidisciplinary teams, alongside user researchers, developers, data analysts, policy experts and others.
+You will help to deliver excellent, user-centred public and behind-the-scenes services.
+In this role, your work may involve the creation of, or change to, transactions, products and content across both digital and offline channels provided by different parts of government.
+You will identify opportunities and gaps for end users and the organisation across different touchpoints, to help users complete tasks without friction.

 ### As a Lead Service Designer you will :
 -   provide service design leadership to a specific service area, such as services for teachers or social carers, Work with stakeholders and senior leaders to create the service vision and build a roadmap to deliver outcomes.